 Recommended broker: eToro

-The greatest portion of investors in index funds employs a buy-and-hold strategy, which is a long-term investment.
-Similarly, investing in exchange-traded funds (ETFs) or mutual funds is a holding strategy by which your investment mirrors the market performance and stands as a benchmark to investing conditions in general.
+The greatest portion of investors in index funds employ a buy-and-hold strategy, which is a long-term investment.
+Similarly, investing in exchange-traded funds (ETFs) or mutual funds is a holding strategy by which your investment mirrors the market performance and is a benchmark to investing conditions in general.

-With these approaches, traders do not compete with the rest of the market but benefit from its overall performance and the global status of the economy.
+With these approaches, traders do not compete with the rest of the market.
+Instead, they benefit from its overall performance and the global status of the economy.

 You might also consider investing in the three most broadly tracked indexes in the US, which are: